chARpack/chARpack.github.io/src/routes/development/00-implementation/00-introduction.md

 ## Overview

-For a short introduction to the Unity functionalities most used in this project, see <a data-sveltekit-reload href="/development/00-implementation/01-unity">Using Unity</a>.
+For a short introduction to the Unity functionalities most commonly used in this project, have a look at our small introduction <a data-sveltekit-reload href="/development/00-implementation/01-unity">Using Unity</a>.

 ### Important scripts
 chARp is built using many scripts for specific purposes (e.g. a settings script for the settings menu).